thewtex/thesis/strain_estimation/strain_estimation.rst

   direction*, has a resolution at the level of or worse than the lateral resolution.
 Technology to commercially develop a 2D matrix-array of transducer elements is only emerging.
-Challenges here include creation of the 2D array elements and acquiring the appropriate signal channel count [Wygant2008,Martinez-Graullera2010]_.
+Challenges here include creation of the 2D array elements and acquiring the appropriate channel count in the system [Wygant2008,Martinez-Graullera2010]_.
 In terms of motion tracking, computational challenges exist in terms of data storage and processing.
-Also, frames rates are slower with volumetric imaging, which in some cases can allow too much motion to take place in-between image sets.
+Also, frames rates are slower with volumetric imaging, which in some cases allow too much motion to take place between image sets.
 However, progress in 3D strain imaging is taking place [Byram2010,Po2010,Lopata2007,Rao2008,Fisher2010]_.
-  Currently, the primary benefit of 3D imaging systems is not to obtain all components of the strain tensor, but to prevent tissue from moving outside of the imaging plane, which makes motion tracking difficult.
+  Currently, the primary benefit of 3D imaging systems are not necessarily to obtain all components of the strain tensor, but to prevent tissue from moving outside of the imaging plane, which makes motion tracking difficult.